eljefe303030/Melius/THP/ReadMe.md

    ![Premium Edition files1](https://github.com/user-attachments/assets/8f32cb9c-7b39-4df2-9f65-0f3a92d333a0)
    ![Premium Edition files2](https://github.com/user-attachments/assets/d0829801-533a-4e1e-8111-26b78fa91300)

 3. There are two profiles to choose from, the standard 'Melius' and the 'Performance Friendly' profiles.
-Both profiles share the same game saves, which are located in `\Users\hallm\Documents\My Games\Starfield\Saves` which enables you to switch between profiles to find the best for your hardware.
+Both profiles share the same game saves, which are located in `\Users\YOURUSERNAME\Documents\My Games\Starfield\Saves` which enables you to switch between profiles to find the best for your hardware.

    ![Profiles](https://github.com/eljefe303030/Melius/blob/0d376ae94175e81522c04af8f79bfb1994c3a4a1/assets/images/Profiles.jpg)

-4. Only launch Melius through MO2 via the 'Starfield SFSE'. **Do not start through Steam or by selecting Starfield in MO2**, as this will result in mods not working.
+4. Only launch THP through MO2 via the 'Starfield SFSE'. **Do not start through Steam or by selecting Starfield in MO2**, as this will result in mods not working.
 ![start SFSE](https://github.com/user-attachments/assets/101caa91-dba3-4620-95ba-1a60a22f48e9)
 > [!IMPORTANT]
 > 5. **Do not press the Unlock button** that MO2 displays after clicking run.
 The game may take a couple of minutes to start, this is normal.